JetBrains/Qodana/topics/dotnet.md

         and a <a href="https://www.jetbrains.com/help/teamcity/creating-and-editing-build-configurations.html">build configuration</a>.</p>
     </tab>
     <tab title="Command line" group-key="command-line">
-        <p>Install Docker on the machine were you are going to run %product%.</p>
+        <p>Install Docker on the machine where you are going to run %product%.</p>
         <p>If you are using Linux, you should be able to run Docker under your current <a href="%non-root-user%">non-root user</a>.</p>
       <tabs group="cli-settings">
           <tab group-key="qodana-cli" title="Qodana CLI">